chaseruskin/legoHDL/ROADMAP.md

 - [ ] only do single git push and single git pull when working with a block

-- [ ] -all option on graph/export to grab all project-level code
+- [ ] '-all' option on graph/export to grab all project-level code

 __Completed__